Mingkai14/Features_Extraction/README.md

   ./makeblastdb -in Your_Path/uniref50.fasta -dbtype prot -out Your_Path/Your_DB_Name -parse_seqids

-## 5. Download and unzip FoldX Linux version
+### (4).
+Download and unzip FoldX Linux version

+If you use DDGWizard before 31/12/2023, please skip this step.

+ There is already a FoldX bin program in Your_Path/Features_Extraction/bin/FoldX_5.0/, but it will be expired on 31/12/2023.
+If it is expired, you should delete all files in there and unzip your FoldX 5.0 to this folder.

 [Homepage | FoldX (crg.eu)](https://foldxsuite.crg.eu/)
  Register and download FoldX Linux version from official website.

- There is already a FoldX bin program in Your_Path/Features_Extraction/bin/FoldX_5.0/, but it may expire.
-You should delete all files in there and unzip your FoldX 5.0 to this folder.

-## 6. Configure Modeller
+### (5).
+Configure Modeller
   Modeller was used to generate mutation structures, it was already installed by conda.
 But it also need a license.

 [Registration (salilab.org)](https://salilab.org/modeller/registration.html)